Lung cancer - Stage IIIB

 I am blessed to have had a complete recovery from both of my lung cancers, due in part, I believe, to the reasonably healthy lifestyle I try to follow.
 Encouraged by my team at CTCA, I eat a mostly plant-based, mostly organic diet with an emphasis on vegetables.
 I typically make veggie smoothies twice a day.
 And I try to stay active, walking dogs, going on hikes with Holt and exercising regularly.

 My life returned to normal, only better and fuller, both times after cancer treatment.
-I started doing watercolor painting, taking singing lessons and getting involved in my church as a direct result of my first lung cancer and my counseling with Dr. Ellison.
-I continue to do those things, even though I was diagnosed with a paralyzed vocal cord in ’09, which makes it difficult for me to sing.
+I started doing watercolor painting, taking singing lessons and getting involved in my church as a direct result of my first lung cancer and my counseling with my psychologist.
+I continue to do those things, even though I was diagnosed with a paralyzed vocal cord in 2009, which makes it difficult for me to sing.
 But I’m still a member of the Spanish choir in my church, only now I play percussion instruments.